Are you looking for a delicious and easy vegan recipe to impress your guests? Look no further than my best creamy vegan mushroom risotto with peas!

 - Dried wild mushrooms - If you don't have them or if you don't have the time to soak them, it's fine to skip them.

-- Peas - If you don't have peas, you can skip them, or add grilled asparagus as a side.
-You can add one cup of fresh asparagus, chopped into 1-inch pieces, during the last five minutes of cooking.
+- Peas - If you don't have peas, skip them, or add grilled asparagus as a side.
+During the last five minutes of cooking, you can add one cup of fresh asparagus, chopped into 1-inch pieces.

 - White wine - You can use vegetable stock instead.